gtxaspec/wz_flash-helper/docs/README_FAQs.md

 Make sure that:
 - Your SD card partition table is **MBR**.
 - You downloaded the correct release for your camera SoC.
 - The SD card kernel has the correct name(`factory_..._ZMC6tiIDQN`) without the `.wz_flash-helper` extension.
-The program adds the extension to its kernel file after it is finished to prevent itself from booting multiple times, therefore you need to rename it back if you want to run the program again.
+The program adds the extension to its kernel file after it is finished to prevent itself from booting multiple times; therefore you need to rename it back if you want to run the program again.

 ### How does switching profile work?